fscelliott/bekindtoyourspine/_posts/2025-06-02-hiking-without-pain.md

 "title": "Hiking without pain"
 ---

-As I near graduation from the Alexander Technique teacher training course, I managed an ambitious hike with no joint pain during or after.
+Video: As I near graduation from the Alexander Technique teacher training course, I managed an ambitious hike with no joint pain during or after.
 That would have been impossible pre-training, and I'm so grateful!